 We continued to grow and in June 1995 Trinity once again looked at expansion A building Committee was formed to look into the need to add Christian Education space.

-Building Committee Members
+Building Committee Members (then)

 Duane Engle, Pastor Carl Fischer, Carol Gearhart, Mike Herzog, Dave Hottel, Michael Littlejohn, Gary Saggio, Denise Wesner